 This school is recognized for its philosophical beliefs on dharma‘s nature, which are founded on Vedic hermeneutics, particularly the Brahmanas and Samhitas.

 Vedanta or the Uttara Mimamsa, which literally means “conclusion (summary) of the Vedas,” was heavily influenced by knowledge and liberation, as described in the Upanishads.
 The Upanishads, the Brahma Sutras, and the Bhagavad Gita are among the various sub-traditions of Vedanta based on common texts.

-Three Heterodox Schools/Systems of Indian Philosophy
+Heterodox Schools of Indian Philosophy